 An earlier version of this paper was circulated under the title "To Ask or not to Ask: Collateral vs. Screening in Lending Relationships".
 Working Paper Series No. 19/2018, Bank of Portugal. (pdf)

-"Global Capital Flows and the Role of Macroprudential Policy", (with Diogo Lima), draft available upon request.
+"Global Capital Flows and the Role of Macroprudential Policy", (with Diogo Lima). (pdf)

 "Financial Depth in the WAEMU: Benchmarking Against Frontier SSA Countries", (with Calixte Ahokpossi, Kareem Ismail, and Mesmin Koulet-Vickot), International Monetary Fund, WP 13/161. (pdf) POLICY WORK

-GDP at risk: A semi-structural approach (with David Aikman and Kristina Bluwstein) How important is access to finance for firms' performance in crisis episodes?
-Special volume on the challenges for the Portuguese economy, to be released in the fall of 2019.
+What drives downside risks to GDP? (with David Aikman and Kristina Bluwstein), Bank of England.
+How important is access to finance for firms' performance in crisis episodes?
+Special volume on the challenges for the Portuguese economy, Bank of Portugal, November 2019. (pdf)(Portuguese version)

 Discussion of "Financial Conditions and Growth at Risk in Portugal", April 2018, Paper presented during the Article IV consultation meetings with the IMF. (slides)

-Bank Business Models: Developments and Future Challenges, (with Diana Bonfim and Ettore Panetti), January 2018, Staff discussion note (financial intermediation division) for presentation to the Governor.
+Bank Business Models: Developments and Future Challenges, (with Diana Bonfim and Ettore Panetti), January 2018, Staff discussion note for presentation to the Governor, Bank of Portugal.

 Understanding the Basel III Leverage Ratio, (with Dina Batista), Economic Studies Bulletin of the Bank of Portugal, Vol 4(III), October 2017, p.p.
 19-41.(pdf) (Portuguese version) Capitalization & Credit Provision: Evidence from the Unites States, Banco de Portugal, Economic Bulletin, Spring 2014, p.p.
 79-89. (pdf)